-Stana currently stars in Castle, playing intense NYPD Detective Kate Beckett who becomes the muse for crime thriller novelist Richard Castle.
-Katic also recently landed a role in the feature film CBGB, which will offer an inside look at New York City’s famed punk rock nightclub of the same name.
-She will play Genya Ravan, a music producer and former lead singer of the 1960s rock band Goldie & the Gingerbreads, and will star alongside Alan Rickman, Rupert Grint and Joel David Moore.
-Katic’s feature film work includes the upcoming film Big Sur, about writer Jack Kerouac’s life after he wrote On the Road.
+In 2013, Stana landed a role in the feature film CBGB, which offered an inside look at New York City’s famed punk rock nightclub of the same name.
+She played Genya Ravan, a music producer and former lead singer of the 1960’s rock band Goldie & the Gingerbreads.
+In the same year, Stana co-starred in the film Big Sur, about writer Jack Kerouac’s life after he wrote On the Road.
 In the film, she portrays real-life legend Lenore Kandel — a San Francisco poet who played a pivotal role in the cultural revolution of the late 1960s.
-Katic was seen in last year’s Polish Brothers’ film, For Lovers Only, shot in Paris and in the spirit of French New Wave.
-Other feature credits include roles opposite such major stars as Daniel Craig (Quantum of Solace), Morgan Freeman and Greg Kinnear (Feast of Love), and Samuel L. Jackson and Eva Mendez (The Spirit).
+In 2011, she starred in For Lovers Only alongside Mark Polish.
+The film was shot in Paris and in the spirit of French New Wave.
+Other feature credits include roles opposite such major stars as Richard Gere (The Double), Daniel Craig (Quantum of Solace), Morgan Freeman and Greg Kinnear (Feast of Love), and Samuel L. Jackson and Eva Mendez (The Spirit).

-Katic’s commitment to her craft has caught the attention of industry A-listers and earned her the respect of her peers.
+Stana’s commitment to her craft has caught the attention of industry A-listers and earned her the respect of her peers.
 Her goal is to fashion memorable characters so compelling that audiences lose themselves in the story for a transcendent moment that will reverberate long after the movie’s end.